 - Libraries: Research may be done in the National Museum of American History Branch Library and the Dibner Library of the History of Science and Technology which are open to the public by appointment only.
 Please call the Library's staff to schedule an appointment.
 National Museum of American History Branch Library: 202-633-3865; Dibner Library of the History of Science and Technology: 202-633-3872

 - Artifact Collections: Access to collection materials generally requires making a research appointment with the appropriate curatorial division.

 - Archives Center: Researchers are invited to make an appointment and consult with a reference specialist in the Archives Center.

 - Fellowships: Fellowships at the Smithsonian Institution provide students and scholars with opportunities to pursue independent research projects in association with members of the Smithsonian professional research staff.
 More information.

-Please use the comment form to notify the Webmaster.
+Please use the comment form to notify our website staff.
 We appreciate your feedback!

 Exhibit designers have typically entered the field from a myriad of disciplines--industrial design, interior design, graphic design, and architectural design being the most common.
 Currently there are graduate programs in the field of museum exhibition planning and design.
 There are undergraduate programs that allow students to concentrate their studies in exhibit design.
 A good website to begin your search on is run by the US Bureau of Labor Statistics.
 It gives a good overview of the design profession in general and you can click on FAQs for students and parents to get information on lists of accredited art and design colleges.
 You should also check out the professional organizations that designers and museum professionals belong to: http://www.aam-us.org, http://www.idsa.org/, http://www.segd.org/, to name a few.

 The museum may be rented for weddings and other events hosting anywhere from 10 to 3,500 guests in a variety of newly renovated event spaces chosen to fit your group.
 For more information please visit our Special Events pages.